cancerberoSgx/prettier-eslint-gallery/README.md

  * probably we will need to rename this project to something more generic if we decide to use other tools besides prettier
  * test if this works : npm install -g gallery
  * npm publish
- * test node api doc in readme
+ * test node API doc in readme

  * --input to accept globs